michaelbruce/arch-configuration/README.md

 # TODO

+- installing AUR packages can be done with git/makepkg/pacman -U (updates with pull potentially)
 - gimp settings are not saved currently (I don't do any configuration)
 - thunar settings not saved
 - sudo cp $(which vim) /usr/local/bin/vi